 Information about Stepdance Day

-Events kicked off at about 2pm with an informal workshop, followed by two competitions, as detailed below.
-We were once again made very welcome in the village.
+Events kick off at about 2pm with an informal workshop, followed by two competitions, as detailed below.

 Although the competitions are the main event of the day, stepdancing is not usually a competitive activity, and there are always demonstrations from some of the best dancers and some informal dancing after the competitions as well.